How to Use Keywords in Content

 - Body text: Include keywords occasionally and evenly throughout your body copy.
 If you stay on topic when you’re writing, this should happen naturally.
 Don’t force keywords where they won’t sound natural.

 - Clarifying words: Be sure to place clarifying words near the keywords in the first 200 words and throughout your content.
-Clarifying words include word-stemming variations (e.g., write, writing, writes, writer), synonyms, and closely associated words that help clarify the keyword’s context and meaning (e.g., web, content and copy with the keyword “writing”).
+Clarifying words include word-stemming variations (such as write, writing, writes, writer), synonyms, and closely associated words that help clarify the keyword’s context and meaning (for example, using web, content and copy with the keyword “writing”).

 - Links: Link to relevant pages within your own site using keyword-rich anchor text.
 Make your site’s internal linking useful for the visitor.
 You can also link out to high-quality external sites if they’re relevant to your page’s subject, but place these links after the first 200 words and not in your global navigation.

 With these SEO copywriting guidelines, you now know how to use keywords in content.
-Next in the SEO tutorial, you’ll learn more about how to optimize your new content pages.
+Next in the SEO Guide, you’ll learn more about how to optimize your new content pages.

 Need more SEO tips?